MISP/MISP/docs/xINSTALL.debian9.md

 # INSTALLATION INSTRUCTIONS
-## for Debian 9.5 "stretch"
+## for Debian 9.8 "stretch"

 ### 0/ MISP debian stable install - Status
 --------------------------------------

 !!! notice
-    Maintained and tested by @SteveClement on 20190221
+    Maintained and tested by @SteveClement on 20190405

 !!! warning
-    This install document is NOT working.
-There are Python issues
+    This install document is NOT working as expected.
+There are Python issues as we "only" have python 3.5 but need at least python 3.6
+    This guide effectively converts your "stretch" install into a partial "testing" install.
+    Thus following the "testing" install guide is a better choice, but not for production.
+    One manual work-around is to install Python >3.5 from source.

 ### 1/ Minimal Debian install
 -------------------------